creaktive/rainbarf/README.md

 # USAGE

 Put `rainbarf` into your `$PATH`.
-Add the following lines to your `~/.tmux.conf` file:
+Add the following line to your `~/.tmux.conf` file:

     set -g status-right '#(rainbarf --tmux)'
-    set -g status-interval 30

 Reload the tmux config by running `tmux source-file ~/.tmux.conf`.

+# CAVEAT

+Load stats are persistently stored in the `~/.rainbarf.dat` file.
+Every `rainbarf` execution will update and rotate that file.
+Since `tmux` calls `rainbarf` periodically (every 15 seconds, by default), the graph will display load for the last ~9.5 minutes (15 \* 38).
+Thus, several `tmux` instances running simultaneously for the same user will result in a faster graph scrolling.

 # SEE ALSO